-From 1 November 2020 new regulations were put in place to ensure that work on medical gas systems at medical facilities is carried out by people who have the appropriate skills, experience and qualifications.
+Regulations are in place to ensure work on medical gas systems at medical facilities is carried out by people who have the appropriate skills, experience and qualifications.

 - hold a medical gas qualification including relevant units of competency